image

 Integrating tools into existing workflows

-- Assess current workflows and identify gaps
+1. Assess your current workflows and find the gaps

 Career opportunities in project controls